castorr/Chatbot-Scripts/Tools/Redeem/README.txt

 #####################
 #     Versions      #
 #####################
+2.0.0	- Fixed lots of issues with variable names and MySet
-2.0.0	- Updated version to
+	- Added button to restore default settings

 1.2.0	- Rewrote most of the code
 	- Added option to exclude "redeem " from command